March 24, 2026

 What is payroll automation and how does it work?

 Payroll automation simplifies the work of paying employees accurately and on time, especially for teams that still rely on manual calculations and spreadsheets.
-Instead of calculating wages, applying tax rules, and entering data by hand, automated payroll software handles these steps for you and works seamlessly with tools like accounting automation and automated vendor management.
+Instead of calculating wages, applying tax rules, and entering data by hand, automated payroll software handles these steps for you and works with tools like accounting automation and automated vendor management.

 What is payroll automation?